Geraldton Buccaneers: Team history

-Establishment
+Background

+In 1950, the Geraldton Amateur Basketball Association (GABA) was established.

-In the 1980s, the highest level of basketball in the state of Western Australia was played in the Perth-based District Competition.
-In an effort to expand the league, the Western Australian Basketball Federation began approaching various business people in the country areas to gauge their interest in a statewide basketball competition.
+In the 1980s, the Western Australian Basketball Federation sought to expand the Perth-based District Competition and began approaching various business people in the country areas to gauge their interest in a statewide basketball competition.
 Among those approached were Brian Middleton and Graham Greenaway, residents of Geraldton.
-Middleton and Greenaway convinced Kevin Jones, the Administrator of the Geraldton Amateur Basketball Association (GABA), to join them in establishing a basketball team in Geraldton.
+Middleton and Greenaway convinced Kevin Jones, the Administrator of the GABA, to join them in establishing a basketball team in Geraldton.
 With Jones leading the project, Middleton and Greenaway provided funding for the licence and became the team's private owners.
 They served as the licencees until the GABA eventually bought the rights to the team.
 Geraldton was joined by Albany and Bunbury, and then Kalgoorlie and Mandurah.

-Early success
+SBL / NBL1 West

 1989 saw the formation of the State Basketball League (SBL).
-Initially known as the Batavia Buccaneers, the team's inaugural coaching staff included Head Coach Tom McClain, a former player for the Perth Wildcats, and his two assistants, Kevin Jones and Jim O'Dea.
-Americans Dan Hunt and Brian Funingsland were the team's first two import players, while Perth native Ray Chamberlain joined the squad.
+Initially known as the Batavia Buccaneers, the team's inaugural coaching staff included head coach Tom McClain, a former player for the Perth Wildcats, and his two assistants, Kevin Jones and Jim O'Dea.
+Americans Dan Hunt and Brian Fundingsland were the team's first two import players, while Perth native Ray Chamberlain joined the squad.
 All three players were members of the East Perth Eagles' 1988 premiership team.
 The Buccaneers finished their inaugural season as minor premiers, earning first place on the standings with a 19–3 record.
 They defeated the Willetton Tigers 106–93 in the semi-finals before losing 114–89 to the Perth Redbacks in the SBL Grand Final.

 In 1993, the Buccaneers won their second minor premiership after finishing the regular season in first place with a 19–5 record.
 In 1996, they made their first grand final appearance since 1989, where they lost 103–86 to the Bunbury City Slammers.
 In 1997, they returned to the SBL Grand Final, where they lost 94–92 to the Perth Redbacks.

 In 2000, the Buccaneers finished on top of the West Conference table with a league-best 17–2 record.
-They made it through to their fourth SBL Grand Final, where behind a 30-point effort from Greg Brown, they defeated the Lakeside Lightning 96–76 to win their maiden championship.
-Alongside Brown, Canadian forward Jeff Bevington had 25 points and 15 rebounds while Daniel McGlynn had 18 points.
-The following season, the Buccs made their fifth grand final appearance in 13 years, but despite a 30-point effort from Bevington, they were defeated 101–83 by the Perry Lakes Hawks.
+They made it through to their fourth SBL Grand Final, where they defeated the Lakeside Lightning 96–76 to win their maiden championship.
+In 2001, the team made their fifth grand final appearance in 13 years, where they lost 101–83 to the Perry Lakes Hawks.